grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 otherwise, the returned subchannel wrapper will hold a new ref to the existing subchannel, so that it doesn't actually wind up creating a new subchannel (only a new subchannel wrapper).
-This means that we do not want the max_connections_per_subchannel attribute to be part of the subchannel's key in the subchannel pool, or else we will wind up recreating the subchannel whenever the attribute's value changes.
+This means that we do not want the max_connections_per_subchannel setting to be part of the subchannel's key in the subchannel pool, or else we will wind up recreating the subchannel whenever the attribute's value changes.